oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE7.md

 In this lab, we are going to deploy our backend API microservice.
 This is a SpringBoot Application exposing a rest endpoint.

 + Create Docker Registry Secret
++ Add cluster-admin role to the Jenkins service account
 + Update the tenancy and OCIR url in the JenkinsFile
 + Create Jenkins Pipeline using JenkinsFile
 + Verify the endpoint